WestwoodRobotics/FTC-GitHub-Tutorial/README.md

 ## Getting Started
 If you're not already added to the Westwood Robotics Github organization, please fill out the google form [here](https://docs.google.com/forms/d/e/1FAIpQLSem02o6UWvw7SDrx79-wWmDvUgLiNIrVyI_i_1ZKi8lNNkPrA/).

-Devise a simple one that you think would be useful (ex: telemetry, getting controller input, controlling the drive, etc...).
+Devise a simple feature that you think would be useful (ex: telemetry, getting controller input, controlling the drive, etc...).
 Try to use multiple commits throughout the development of your feature.

 Once you've identified a useful feature, create an issue.
 Feel free to create multiple issues if you find other things that you believe should be implemented.
 Assign yourself to one or more issues.
 ![](Tutorial_Images/DELETEME13.png)